jonnonz1/nz-statute-book/acts/public/1935/maori-housing-act-1935.md

 A charge may be constituted or a mortgage may be executed over any land or interest in land pursuant to the principal Act notwithstanding that the land may be a Maori reserve within the meaning of Te Ture Whenua Maori Act 1993, or a Maori reservation within the meaning of that Act, or may be otherwise reserved for Maori or declared to be inalienable by any Act, Warrant, will, instrument, or other act of authority.

 ### 26 Confirmation of mortgages not required
-No mortgage of Maori land or of any interest therein executed in favour of Her Majesty the Queen pursuant to the principal Act shall require confirmation under Part 19 of the Maori Affairs Act 1953.
+No mortgage of Maori land or of any interest therein executed in favour of the Sovereign pursuant to the principal Act shall require confirmation under Part 19 of the Maori Affairs Act 1953.

 ### 27 Māori Trustee not to charge commission
 Notwithstanding anything to the contrary in section 48 of the Maori Trustee Act 1953 or in any other Act, no commission shall be chargeable by the Māori Trustee on any moneys received for the purposes of the principal Act (including this Act).